 "Green light – sell and buy: Artive is a new due diligence tool for the art and antique market"

-Artive is a non-profit organisation administering a digital archive for works of art and cultural property.
-It emerged from Art Recovery Group in 2014, which was founded by Chris Marinello.
+Artive is non-profit organisation administering digital archive for works of art and cultural property.
+It emerged from Art Recovery Group, which was founded by Chris Marinello.
+Artive is The Art Claim database renamed in 2016.
 As an inclusive database Artive consolidates a great number of various databases all containing claimed, looted, stolen, illicitly transferred and destroyed works of art and cultural property.
 Artive is set to serve professionals and the general public.
 It is supplied with the advanced technology of image recognition and over 500 fields of searchable data.

 Artive serves the idea of integration of international art market into the unified system facilitating the transparency of art transactions.
 Therefore it encourages everybody to register claimed works of art, collectibles, cultural property and make a search in the database prior to any operations like acquisition, sale or transportation.